-- Speak confidently in person/on the phone
+- Speak confidently in person/on the phone.

-- Communicate well via email/live chat
+- Communicate well via email/live chat.

-- Follow scripts and established processes
+- Follow scripts and established processes.

-- Quickly identify appropriate answers and solutions
+- Quickly identify appropriate answers and solutions.

-- Use a computer to look up information
+- Use a computer to look up information.

-- Gather information to escalate up the chain as necessary
+- Gather information to escalate up the chain as necessary.

 Besides these baseline skills, you might also identify other must-have skills.
-Do you need your customer service reps to assist with sales by asking customers if they’d like to upgrade?
+Do you need your customer support reps to assist with sales by asking customers if they’d like to upgrade?
 Should they be able to complete administrative tasks like scanning documents?
 Do they need to be bilingual?
 Get it all down on paper and ensure you and your hiring team are in agreement.